2025 Annual Report

 AVG COST PER DAY

-The average LES residential customer paid an average of only $2.99 per day to power their lives.
+Residential customers paid an average of $3.14 to power their homes.

 4th